BSc (Hons) Audio Recording and Production with Optional Sandwich Placement/ Study Abroad

 Sound Bytes 1

-This module gives an introduction to the physiological processes underlying human perception of sound, and the principles of audio data coding and file reduction techniques from a perceptual perspective.
-Although in general the material is treated in a non-mathematical way, some basic mathematical techniques are taught within the module as necessary.
+This module gives an introduction to the measurements of sound.
+Physiological processes underlying human perception of sound, and the principles of audio data coding and file reduction techniques are considered, along with basic acoustics and how this affects and dictates sound production, transmission and capture.
+Basic mathematical techniques are taught within the module as necessary.

 Audio Engineering 1

 Studio Technology 1

-This module introduces students to a range of key studio technologies, such as microphones, samplers and basic sequencing packages, analogue audio protocols and MIDI.
-It also introduces basic acoustics and how this affects and dictates sound production, transmission and capture.
+This module introduces students to a range of key studio technologies, such as microphones, samplers and basic sequencing packages.
 This module involves a mixture of theoretical background and practical applications.
-Assessment will normally involve two pieces of coursework and two in-class tests or minor tasks requiring students to demonstrate how well they have assimilated the disciplines and principles covered.
+Assessment will normally be via coursework, with additional minor tasks requiring students to demonstrate how well they have assimilated the disciplines and principles covered.

 Sound Bytes 2

 This module introduces you to the principles of digital music networking and distribution, in the contexts of both creation and delivery of sound or music; standalone or alongside other media.
 The emergent areas of Internet radio, IPTV, online collaboration, file sharing, networked audio, remote control and applications are explored from both technical and commercial perspectives.
-Building on relevant first year studies, encoding standards are analysed and utilised in the creation of music distribution channels.
-Technical material is supplemented with investigation into the the legal, procedural and logistical requirements of digital distribution.
+Technical material is supplemented with investigation into the the legal, procedural and logistical requirements of digital distribution, as to is appropriate preparation of content.

 Audio Engineering 2

 Building upon Audio Engineering 1, this module explores extended functionality within core hard and software systems for audio recording.
 Creative production and mixing skills are further developed, whilst the broadcast industry is introduced as a specialist environment for audio technologies.
 An intermediate level studio based recording and mixing project is also included.

 Professional & Industrial Context 2